spdx/license-list-XML/DOCS/OSI-SPDX-history.md

 This page seeks to explain some of the challenges that this reconciliation work encountered, especially where a solution to the challenge may still leave questions for people currently looking at or using both the SPDX License List and the OSI list of approved licenses.
 Any suggestions that had been made in the past but not implemented or that would aid in clarifiction have been added here as well.

+Since that time, the OSI began more actively reviewing licenses and the website got updated in various ways; and SPDX adopted new policies, such as the license expression syntax.
+As a result, other issues have appeared in term of "matching" up the licenses that appear on both lists.

-If or as things get updated, we will try to update this page in a timely manner.
+This document is an effort to capture the history, as well as acknowledge and identify some issues, which in some cases, may have suggested resolutions.
+This list may not be exhaustive.
+As things get updated, we will try to update this page in a timely manner.
 (last update: July 1, 2024)

+# Outstanding issues

 ## Old and "deprecated" licenses
 The following old or "deprecated" licenses were confirmed by the OSI as having been OSI-approved, even though these licenses do not or may not (readily) appear on the OSI website any longer: